nicsig/config/.vim/plugin/README/matchup.md

 `b:matchup_matchparen_timeout`  and   `b:matchup_matchparen_insert_timeout`  are
 buffer local versions of the above.

-### `g:matchup_matchparen_deferred`

-Deferred highlighting  improves cursor  movement performance (for  example, when using `hjkl`) by  delaying highlighting for a  short time and waiting  to see if the cursor continues moving.

-Default: 0 (disabled)

 ### `g:matchup_matchparen_deferred_show_delay`

 Delay, in milliseconds, between when the cursor moves and when we start checking